Instructor contact information

 Note: we highly recommend saving your answers for each question while you complete all work in Gradescope.
 This will ensure you can return to labs, lecture quizzes, or assignments at a later date without fear of losing any progress.
 Additionally, Gradescope will automatically submit any saved work when the due date passes, ensuring you earn up to full credit for all problems completed on time.

-• You may take the lecture quizzes in Gradescope as many times as you like up until the due date using the Resubmit button to re-open a quiz.
+• You may take the video/reading quizzes in Gradescope as many times as you like up until the due date using the Resubmit button to re-open a quiz.

-• Further extensions on these quizzes are not given unless extenuating circumstances are present which are communicated to the Student Success Coordinator, Jade Schmidt.
+• Extensions on these quizzes are not given unless extenuating circumstances are present which are communicated to the Student Success Coordinator, Jade Schmidt.

 • For illnesses or when students cannot attend class, we recommend that the student WebEx into class with their group (or any video conferencing tool of choice).
 Students attending class remotely can show their activity via WebEx for credit.
 WebEx should be set up by students’ teammates.
 If the student is uncomfortable asking, the instructor can facilitate that conversation (e.g., email the students’ teammates, cc’ing the student, and ask if anyone can setup a WebEx meeting for class).